JoeSuber/CardSnake/README.md

 A camera view pops up. press 'c' (capture) or 'f' (faces only) or 'Esc' (to quit)

 Make funny faces into your web cam, or show it the art on a card.
-It will show you what is most similar.
+What is most similar?

 Update / check for new data by re-running 'popu_pic_orient.py'.
 It only updates what needs updating so it will be much faster now.